Horizons makes me feel like I have a second family.

 Across the Horizons Network, we capture a broad range of information and use that data for continuous improvement.
 Since 1995, Horizons National has worked closely with third-party evaluators and education data companies, including Yale University, Amplify, and Renaissance Learning, to assess the effectiveness of the program.
 Key findings demonstrate that Horizons students, who represent a broad range of learning styles and ability, achieve success in school and beyond.
 In a recent study of 5 years of school district data for Horizons students and their peers, Horizons students achieved:

-- Consistent gains of 6-12 weeks grade equivalence in reading and math over each 6-week summer session
+- Consistent gains of 6-10 weeks of grade equivalence in reading and math over each 6-week summer session

 - Higher attendance rates